TantikornC/Disaster-Classification/README.md

 - **cleaned_text:** This feature represents the cleaned version of the tweet text, with non-alphabet characters removed, text converted to lowercase, and stopwords removed.
 This ensures that the core content of each tweet is captured for analysis.
 - **cleaned_keyword:** The keyword column was processed to standardize the keywords and fill in missing values.
 The cleaned keywords provide a consistent set of terms for modeling.
 - **has_urls:** This binary feature indicates the presence of URLs in the tweets, providing a simple yet effective way to capture the presence of links, which were found to be correlated with disaster-related content.

-*Example of Data Cleaning:*
-**Before:** "Our Deeds are the Reason of this #earthquake May ALLAH Forgive us all"
-**After:** "our deeds are the reason of this earthquake may allah forgive us all"

 ### 4. Model Training and Evaluation
 After finalizing the data preparation, the next step was to design and train a model capable of processing the text, keywords, and URLs associated with each tweet.
 Given the nature of the problem, a deep learning model was employed, leveraging the power of Recurrent Neural Networks (RNN) for handling sequential data.